2-meter band: Satellite communications

 Satellites are basically repeater stations in orbit.
 The 2 meter band is also used in conjunction with the 70-centimeter band, or the 10-meter band and various microwave bands via orbiting amateur radio satellites.
-This is known as cross band repeating.
-On-board software defines what mode or band is in use at any particular time and this is determined by amateurs at so-called earth stations who control or instruct the satellite behavior.
+This is known as cross-band repeating.
+On-board software defines what mode or band is in use at any particular time and this is determined by amateurs at so-called Earth stations who control or instruct the satellite behavior.
 Amateurs know what mode is in use via published internet schedules.

 For instance, a favorite mode is Mode "B" or "V/U" which simply indicates the uplink and downlink frequencies or bands the satellite is currently using.
 In this example, V/U means VHF/UHF or VHF uplink with UHF downlink.
-Most amateur satellites are Low Earth Orbit satellites, or LEO's as they are affectionately known, and generally are at about 450 miles (700 km) altitude.
+Most amateur satellites are in Low Earth orbit (LEO) and generally are at about 450 miles (700 km) altitude.
 At that height, amateurs can expect reception distances of up to around 3000 mi.

 A few amateur satellites have very high elliptical orbits.
-These satellites can reach altitudes of 30,000 miles (50,000 km) above the earth where an entire hemisphere is visible providing outstanding communications capabilities from any two points on the earth within line of sight of the satellite; distances that are far beyond the reach of the LEOs.
+These satellites can reach altitudes of 30,000 miles (50,000 km) above the Earth where an entire hemisphere is visible providing outstanding communications capabilities from any two points on the Earth within line of sight of the satellite; distances that are far beyond the reach of the LEOs.

 Transequatorial propagation

-Transequatorial propagation, also known as (TEP), is a regular daytime occurrence on the 2 meter band over the equatorial regions and is common in the temperate latitudes in late spring, early summer and, to a lesser degree, in early winter.
+Transequatorial propagation (TEP) is a regular daytime occurrence on the 2 meter band over the equatorial regions and is common in the temperate latitudes in late spring, early summer and, to a lesser degree, in early winter.
 For receiving stations located within ± 10 degrees of the geomagnetic equator, equatorial E-skip can be expected on most days throughout the year, peaking around midday local time.